-How many solar panels do I need for my home in 2023?
+How many solar panels do I need for my home in 2024?

-- An average home needs between 17 and 21 solar panels to fully offset utility bills with solar.
+An average home needs between 17 and 30 solar panels to fully offset utility bills with solar.

-- You’ll need more solar panels for the same output if you live in Massachusetts compared to California.
+You'll need more solar panels for the same output if you live in Massachusetts compared to California.

-You can calculate how many solar panels you need by dividing your yearly electricity usage by your area’s production ratio, and then dividing that number by the power output of your solar panels.
-Let’s break that down a bit:
+You can calculate how many solar panels you need by dividing your yearly electricity usage by your area's production ratio and then dividing that number by the power output of your solar panels.

 Annual electricity usage

-Your annual electricity usage is the amount of energy you use in your home over a full year.
+Your annual electricity usage is the energy you use in your home over a year.
 Measured in kilowatt-hours (kWh), this number is influenced by the appliances in your home that use electricity and how often you use them.
 Refrigerators, air conditioning units, small kitchen appliances, lights, chargers, and more all use electricity.

-According to the U.S. Energy Information Administration (EIA), the average American household uses 10,632 kWh of electricity per year (or 886 kWh per month), so we’ll use that number as the ideal solar panel system or solar array size, which would mean you could offset 100 percent of your electricity usage and utility bill with solar panels (in practice, it’s not this neat, but bear with us here).
-If you’re interested in getting a more exact number based on how much energy you use, check last year’s electric bills to find out your average electricity consumption.
-Once you have that number, feel free to plug it into the equations below.
+According to the U.S. Energy Information Administration (EIA), the average American household uses 10,791 kWh of electricity per year (or about 900 kWh per month), so we'll use that number as the ideal solar panel system or solar array size, which would mean you could offset 100% of your electricity usage and utility bill with solar panels (in practice, it's not this neat, but bear with us here).

 Solar panel wattage

-Production ratios
+Production ratio

-Number of panels = system size / production ratio / panel wattage
+Number of panels = system size/production ratio/panel wattage

-Number of panels = 10,632 kWh / 1.3 or 1.6 / 400 W
+Number of panels = 10,791 kWh / 0.9 or 1.6 / 400 W

 Solar panel cost

-There is consideration for how many solar panels to buy without including cost as a factor.
-Solar panels cost $2.95/W on average.
-The total average cost of an installation is $20,650 for a 10 kW system (after accounting for the 30 percent federal solar tax credit).
-This varies widely depending on location, installation cost, and incentives with warmer climates being cheaper but needing more panels and vice versa for colder climates.
+There is a consideration for how many solar panels to buy without including cost.
+Solar panels cost $2.75/W on average.
+The total average cost of an installation is $20,948 for an 11 kW system (the average quoted system size on EnergySage) after accounting for the 30% federal solar tax credit.

 How much solar power can your panels produce?